VivekCR7/TEST/SQL-Basics-to-advance/README.md

 ### Expressions

-We can use expression like multiplication and calculations while select the column and renamed it and create another column
+We can use expression like multiplication and calculations while select the column and renamed it and create another column.

 ```sql
 > select name, membercost+guestcost as total_cost from cd.facilities